What is Canine Socialization and Enrichment?

 Primary Goals of Socialization

-• Building confidence in new or unfamiliar situations.
+- Build confidence in new or unfamiliar situations

-• Encouraging positive interactions with other dogs and people.
+- Encourage positive interactions with other dogs and people

-• Reducing fear or stress in busy or unpredictable environments (e.g., urban settings).
+- Reduce fear or stress in busy or unpredictable environments (e.g., urban settings)

-Dog training, on the other hand, is the structured process of teaching dogs specific behaviors or commands, such as “sit,” “stay,” “heel,” or “come.”
-Training often happens in controlled environments with repetition to build obedience and consistency.
+Dog training focuses on teaching specific behaviors or commands like “sit,” “stay,” or “come.”
+It’s usually delivered in controlled environments with repetition to build obedience.

-• Conducted by certified trainers using tailored methods.
+- Delivered by certified trainers using tailored methods

 The Missing Piece